itay1551/ParallelTime/README.md

 # <center>ParallelTime</center>

-### Welcome to the official repository of: ParallelTime: Dynamically Weighting the Balance of Short- and Long-Term Temporal Dependencies.
+### Welcome to the official repository of [ParallelTime: Dynamically Weighting the Balance of Short- and Long-Term Temporal Dependencies](https://www.arxiv.org/abs/2507.13998).
 ### The architecture of ParallelTime.

 <img src="figures/model-architucture.png" alt="ParallelTime Architucture" width="100%">